The empire on which the sun never sets

 The expression has been used to describe several global empires but the British Empire of the 18th and 19th century is perhaps best suited, it being the largest empire in history at its peak.

-Various authors have been credited as coining the expression, notably the Scottish author John Wilson, who used the pen name Christopher North in the 1820s.
-As we have seen no 19th century author can claim ownership of the phrase as it was first used in the 1600s.
-The British colonial administrator Earl Macartney published An Account of Ireland in 1773, which included the line:
+Various authors have been wrongly credited as coining the expression, notably the Scottish author John Wilson, who used the pen name Christopher North in the 1820s.
+As we have seen, no 19th century author can claim ownership of the phrase as it was first used in the 1600s.

 The British Empire is long gone and the countries that were formerly red on the map now exist under their own flags.
 The influence lives on though, with those countries having something of a variable love/hate relationship with the UK.